uxtely/js-utils/static-pages-bundler/README.md

 for static HTML](https://blog.uidrafter.com/pretty-routes-for-static-html)

 ### Minifiers
-The HTML and CSS are custom, but you can point them to a popular NPM package like we do in [minifyJS](./minifyJS.js)
+The HTML and CSS minifiers are custom, but you can point them to a popular NPM package like we do in [minifyJS](./minifyJS.js)

 ### Compression